 As well as picking your own fruit and vegetables, a lot of these also have cafes where you can grab some refreshments.

-We have listed some of our favourite shorter walks, perfect for kids or an ideal length if you are looking for a nice gentle afternoon stroll!
+We have listed some of our favourite shorter walks, tried and tasted, that are perfect for kids or an ideal length if you are looking for a nice gentle afternoon stroll!
 Take a look at our short walks in Sussex for inspiration!

 Washbrooks Family Farm is set against the backdrop of the South Downs, in Hurstpierpoint, near Burgess Hill.
 This is the perfect day out for children, offering tractor rides, indoor play area, and two acres of outdoor adventure.
 The farm is home to a range of animals, including donkeys, Shire horses, Shetland ponies, pigs, goats, sheep, ducks, llamas, alpacas and Highland cows.

 Latchetts Farm is an ice cream parlour selling the most delicious flavours and is also a family-run business.
 They also serve cake and coffee too as well as fresh ice cream.
 In addition to the ice cream, there is also a sustainable wood nature trail with rope bridges and slides and a toddler safe area too.

 Address: Furner’s Green, Uckfield TN22 3RG

 View our guide to Kingley Vale – an ancient woodland of impressive Yew Trees.
 This is the perfect area for a family walk, based near Chichester, the trees are really spectacular and the walk from the car park to the Yew Trees is easy and ideal for kids.
 You can also walk to the top of the hill (this is very steep!) and enjoy the views of Chichester Harbour and the stunning Sussex countryside.